 For all properties, at least one driveway must lead to a garage.
-Distance Driveways located on separate lots must have a minimum of five Between feet between the driveways, as measured to outside edge of the Driveways on driveway apron.
-Abutting Lots Driveways Minimum 10 feet Widths Maximum 20 feet Circular driveways may range in width from 12 to 20 feet wide.
-Garage Door The face of a garage door shall be located a minimum of three feet Locations behind the primary façade of a residential building.
+Driveways located on separate lots must have a minimum of five feet between the driveways, as measured to outside edge of the driveway apron.
+Minimum 10 feet Maximum 20 feet Circular driveways may range in width from 12 to 20 feet wide.
+The face of a garage door shall be located a minimum of three feet behind the primary façade of a residential building.
 Parking shall not be located below grade.
-Maximum 16 feet - for lots with less than 60 feet of street frontage.
-Garage Door Widths 24 feet - for lots with 60 feet or more of street frontage.
+16 feet - for lots with less than 60 feet of street frontage.
+24 feet - for lots with 60 feet or more of street frontage.